-The Association of American Veterinary Medical Colleges (AAVMC) has announced the recipients of five awards that recognize professional excellence, achievement and service in academic veterinary medicine.
+The American Association of Veterinary Medical Colleges (AAVMC) has announced the recipients of five awards that recognize professional excellence, achievement and service in academic veterinary medicine.
 The professional awards, as well as a student scholarship award, will be presented during the AAVMC’s 2021 Annual Conference and Iverson Bell Symposium, which will be held virtually March 3-5, 2021.

 “These awards recognize outstanding veterinary medical educators who excel in various areas of academic veterinary medicine,” said AAVMC Chief Executive Officer Dr. Andrew T. Maccabe.
 “Their leadership and dedication serves as a model of excellence for their colleagues and inspires upcoming generations of veterinarians.
 We look forward to honoring these extraordinary individuals and recognizing their achievements during our 2021 annual conference.”